What is keyword stuffing?

 Keyword Density Analysis

-One of the primary ways search engines detect keyword stuffing is by analyzing the keyword density of a page.
+One of the primary ways search engines detect keyword stuffing is by analysing the keyword density of a page.
 Keyword density refers to the percentage of times a keyword or phrase appears on a page compared to the total number of words.
 If a keyword appears too frequently, it raises a red flag.

 Semantic Analysis